Serene Funeral Planning

 We may use your personal information:

-1. to enable you to access and use the Services;
+1. to enable you to access and use our Services;

 2. to personalise and improve aspects of our Services;